Skip Navigation

 Urinary Incontinence

-Involuntary urine leakage can occur for a variety of reasons.
-It affects up to 1 in 3 women after the age of 40, and by the age of 60, 1 in 2 women suffer from the disorder.
-The incidence is not limited only to older women, as it can occur in men and people as young as 18 years of age.
+It affects up to 1 in 3 women after the age of 40, and by the age of 60, 1 in 2 women have the disorder.
+The incidence is not limited only to older women, as it also occurs in men and people as young as 18.
+In fact, UI is more prevalent than hypertension, depression and diabetes, yet it is underreported.
+Fewer than half of all patients are willing to report their symptoms to their physicians.

-At The University of Kansas Health System, we offer advanced diagnostic testing by fellowship-trained specialists to target the cause of incontinence.
+At The University of Kansas Health System, we provide advanced diagnostic testing by fellowship-trained specialists to target the cause of incontinence.
 We offer a range of noninvasive therapies as well as surgical options to cater to each person's needs and condition.

 What is urinary incontinence?

 Urinary incontinence is defined by a loss of bladder control.
 This can result in urine leakage, urgency and frequency that disrupts a person's life.
 Urinary incontinence can be an embarrassing condition that may also be associated with depression and social isolation.
-Both men and women can suffer from urinary incontinence.

 We offer a variety of appointment types.
 Learn more or call 913-588-1227 to schedule now.